Joanne Ma

 2021 UC Berkeley Center for Long-term Cybersecurity Research Fellow Grantee

-2021 Center for Technology, Society & Policy
+2021 Center for Technology, Society & Policy Fellowship

 2021 GREPSEC V Scholar